The state of AI today

 There is also a burgeoning market for training data: media companies are selling their data for hundreds of millions of dollars, and custom dataset providers are raising billions to hire human labellers to effectively offload humanity’s knowledge into datasets that raise the waterline for AI capabilities.
 Already, the massive scale and collective efforts toward pursuing more advanced models have helped the systems move down the cost curve, and training will continue to get cheaper as the technology scales.2

-What this all means is that the world is investing in an AI paradigm that assumes the only requirement to further AI progress is more resources (chips, power, data…).
+What this all means is that the world is investing in an approach to AI that assumes the only requirement to further AI progress is more resources (chips, power, data…).
 If this thesis holds true, then we should expect that AI in five years will be orders-of-magnitude more powerful than today’s AI, just as GPT’s capabilities improved from barely coherent to college-level performance simply due to scale.

 AI is grown, not built